-Chrissie Miller of laid-back basics line Sophomore and Lindsey Thornburg, known for her sumptuous cloaks and bohemian dresses, met four years ago because they were fans of each other's work.
-"I was always trying to trade my stuff for [one of her pieces]," says Miller with a raspy laugh.
-So it's fitting that the two designers, now close friends, are opening a boutique for both of their brands on the Lower East Side.
-"It's our favorite neighborhood," says Miller, a native New Yorker.
+Chrissie Miller of laid-back basics line Sophomore and Lindsey Thornburg, known for her sumptuous cloaks and bohemian dresses, met four years ago because they were fans of each other’s work.
+“I was always trying to trade my stuff for,” says Miller with a raspy laugh.
+So it’s fitting that the two designers, now close friends, are opening a boutique for both of their brands on the Lower East Side.
+“It’s our favorite neighborhood,” says Miller, a native New Yorker.
 Both she and the Colorado-bred but New York-based Thornburg live only blocks away from the shop.

 This Friday, the designers will christen their downtown-chic boutique which, located in at 143 Ludlow Street, is aptly named 143.
 “This way, people won’t forget where it is,” jokes the shop’s proprietress.
 But its numerical address wasn’t the only reason the designers decided to run with the name.
 Miller recalls that, when she was a child (before the days of Siri), 143 was pager code for “I love you.”
 “It was kind of hard for us not to call it that because it was so cute and special.
 And it’s both Lindsey’s store and a Sophomore store, so we didn’t want to give it another identity.
 We thought this was a neutral name.”